mohitk05/react-insta-stories/README.md

 }

 const stories = [
  	//🆕!
-Rendering Components instead of video or images can now be done by passing
+Rendering Components instead of video or images can now be done by passing a 'content' property into the story.
-	//a content property into the story.
-There is also an 2 props, 'action' (fn) and 'isPaused'(bool).
-	//action can be used to play and pause.
-  	{
+	//The props contain properties 'action'(fn) and 'isPaused'(bool) {
                 content: ({action, isPaused}) => {
 		  const handleClick=(e)=>{e.preventDefault(); action(isPaused ? 'play': 'pause') };